Chang'e: In popular culture

-The original plotline and inspiration of Naoko Takeuchi's Sailor Moon is inspired by the legend of Chang'e.
-The titular character is a princess of the Moon while her love interest is from Earth.
+The original plotline and inspiration of Naoko Takeuchi's Sailor Moon is inspired by the legend of Chang'e (and Nayotake-no-Kaguya-hime from The Tale of the Bamboo Cutter and the myth of Selene and her mortal-turned-immortal lover, Endymion from Classical Greco-Roman Mythology).
+The titular character is a princess of the Moon while her love interest is from Earth; her reincarnation's civilian identity's name is "Usagi Tsukino" (a pun on the "Rabbit on the Moon").

-In 2013, Chang'e was released as a playable character in the MOBA Smite.

-In 2018, Chang'e was also released as a playable character in Mobile Legends: Bang Bang.

 In the video game series Touhou Project, Chang'e is the mysterious sworn enemy of Junko, the final boss of the 15th game Legacy of Lunatic Kingdom.

 Chang'e and her story is the main theme of the 2020 American-Chinese animated feature film Over the Moon produced by Netflix.
 The goddess is voiced by Phillipa Soo.

-Chang'e and Houyi's story is retold in Emily R. X. Pan's 2020 novel An Arrow to the Moon.

-Chang'e and her story was reimagined in the 2022 fantasy novel The Daughter of the Moon Goddess by Sue Lynn Tan.
+Chang'e and her story was reimagined in the 2022 fantasy novel Daughter of the Moon Goddess by Sue Lynn Tan.

-In the 2022 game Dislyte, The character Heng Yue is imbued with Chang'e's powers.
+Australian psychedelic rock band King Gizzard & the Lizard Wizard included the track "Chang'e", containing elements of her story, on their 2023 album The Silver Cord.
+They reference her again in the song "Mirage City" on their 2024 album Flight b741.